-2 Note that modern hashes, such as SHA-256, are not supported by the majority of OpenSSL versions in use, so SHA1 is the only available value as of time of writing.
+2 Note that modern hashes, such as SHA-256, are not supported by the majority of OpenSSL versions in use, so SHA-1 is the only available value as of time of writing.

 first or the last of these is displayed to the user.
 This only affects the visual representation, since much of the known grid middleware uses the entire DN for subject identification.
-If no O or OU attributes appear in the DN, Mozilla-NSS based browsers will not use other components to show affiliation.
+If no O or OU attributes appear in the DN, browsers3 might not use other components to show affiliation.